OrbitalEnterprises/eve-market-strategies/chapters/03-market-making.md

 ![Relisting Strategy Unit Count by Type](img/ex17_cell10.PNG)

-We've already computed sell side volume from an earlier filter, so we can simply redisplay the values here limited to our remaining relisting targets:
+We've already computed sell side volume from an earlier filter, so we can simply re-display the values here limited to our remaining relisting targets:

 ![Average Sell Side Volume by Type](img/ex17_cell11.PNG)